 Please describe any spa experience that is particularly memorable for you.

-ID: 1 I went one a spa in a hotel and the treatments were amazing.
+ID: 1 I went to a spa in a hotel, and the treatments were amazing.

 ID: 2 Personalised customer service that makes you feel really special.